This page contains affiliate links. Please read our disclosure for more info.

 And…that’s about it for travel.
 Honestly, most of the apps aren’t great and they tend to get launched once and are never launched again (hopefully WatchOS 2 will see some improvements—I’ll update this if it changes).
-There is nothing that it can do that will improve your travel experience that the phone doesn’t already do (that is, until the Trail Wallet Watch app comes out…) and sometimes it feels more like a luxury convenience that makes life easier by a tiny fraction of a percent than any sort of must have, life-changing device, especially at first.
+There is nothing that it can do that will improve your travel experience that the phone doesn’t already do and sometimes it feels more like a luxury convenience that makes life easier by a tiny fraction of a percent than any sort of must have, life-changing device, especially at first.

 Except that wherever I go, there I am—with all of my issues and imperfections and good intentions—and at some point there has to be reckoning between who I claim I want to be and the behaviours I actually exhibit every day and any Thing that helps me close that gap by whatever crazy new behaviours it encourages and whatever silly mental hacks it has to employ (little 3D spinning trophies included) has a value way beyond that of its price tag.